xinwenfu/platformio-espidf-aws-iot/README.md

-# Amazon Web Services IoT MQTT Subscribe/Publish Example
+# AWS IoT MQTT Subscribe/Publish Project

 This project shows an example of subcribing and publishing to AWS IoT with the MQTT protocol.